Brandon-Hobbs/SNHU-CS250/README.md

 What does it mean to be a good team member in software development?
   I think being a good team member in software is the same as being a member of any team.
-BAsically, the williness to try, be truthful and open.
+Basically, the willingness to try, be truthful and open.
-  There are many tasks in software and not all are glamorous or even fully understood but still have to be accomplished.
+  There are many tasks in software and not all are glamorous or even fully understood but still must be accomplished.
 For the times I am unsure of how to implement something, because it's new or just foreign, I try to be open with the team and ask for help.
-Maybe there is am established design pattern or even an available library.
+Maybe there is an established design pattern or even an available library.